jpanther/dectorio/README.md

 Other decorative mods worth checking out (all compatible with Dectorio): [Asphalt Roads](https://mods.factorio.com/mods/Arcitos/AsphaltRoads), [Beautiful Bridge Railway](https://mods.factorio.com/mods/kapaer/beautiful_bridge_railway), [Naked Rails](https://mods.factorio.com/mods/futileohm/naked-rails).

 Mods with known compatibility issues with Dectorio (either don't install these, or edit your mod settings and disable the conflicting components in Dectorio): [Expanded Color Lamps](https://mods.factorio.com/mods/Klonan/Expanded_Color_Lamps), [More Colours](https://mods.factorio.com/mods/zx64/more-colours), [More signal color](https://mods.factorio.com/mods/devilwarriors/More%20signal%20color), [Concrete and Stone](https://mods.factorio.com/mods/Earendel/concrete-and-stone), [Reinforced Walls](https://mods.factorio.com/mods/ChurchOrganist/Reinforced-Walls), [No Walls or Gates](https://mods.factorio.com/mods/abregado/no-walls).

+Please also be aware that if you are playing with the [Picker Extended Version](https://mods.factorio.com/mods/Nexela/PickerExtended) mod, if you have the "Enable Gravel" option turned on in Dectorio, the stack sizes of raw ore materials will reflect the tile stack size setting of Picker Extended.
+By default this will increase your ore stack sizes to 100.
+If you do not want this behaviour, you can either change the picker tile stack setting to 50 or disable the gravel setting in Dectorio.

 ### Changelog